justinjabo250/Using-the-Gradio-application-and-machine-learning-project-forecast-and-analyze-customer-Churn/README.md

 </p>

-This solution will help this telecom company to better serve their customers by understanding which customers are at risk of leaving.
+This solution would assist this telecom company in providing better customer service by identifying those clients who may be considering leaving.

 ## The presentation follows the following outline